zappi-tkn/Diana/README.md

 # Diana
+The Diana cipher, using both NSA's DIANA OTP system and columnar transposition.
 This employs both diffusion and confusion, strengthing both the polyalphabetic and transposition sections against their own weaknesses.

 # Example usage